 Following his own advice, earlier this year, Millsap published a commentary on Forbes.com, headlined: “Green New Deal's Plan For Planes, Trains, And Automobiles Won't Work.”

 The piece, by design, was promoted widely from all three tiers of the Koch network.

-Main image: Koch Student Commons, on the ground floor of Kansas University's business school.
-Credit: Frank Morris/KCUR (Public Domain)
+Main image: Koch Student Commons, on the ground floor of the University of Kansas' business school.
+Credit: Frank Morris/KCUR, Public Domain